GeniusesOfSymfony/WebSocketBundle/Resources/docs/SessionSetup.md

         }

         return ['error' => true, 'msg' => 'You must be authenticated to use this function.'];
     }

     /**
-     * Name of RPC, used by the PubSub router.
+     * Name of the RPC handler, used by the PubSub router.
      *
      * @return string
      */